n4ttt/Browser-Extensions-Collections/README.md

 # Browser-Extensions-Collections
-Browser-Extensions
 There are some browser extensions about pene.
+And now,these extensions are only supported on Google Chrome.

 ## 2025/7/27
 - Cookie编辑器1.0.2_0